Orange County; Taipei

 He has been recognized by every edition of Best Lawyers in America since 2015.

-Whether handling an ITC trial, or serving as Co-Chair of the firm’s Intellectual Property group, Sten Jensen brings exceptional focus and precise execution to his work.
+Whether handling an ITC or district court trial, Sten Jensen brings exceptional focus and precise execution to his work.

 Sten routinely guides clients such as FUJIFILM and Panasonic through the minefields of the ITC.
 Sten also has long-standing relationships with attorneys in the ITC’s Office of Unfair Import Investigations, developed when he served on the Executive Committee of the ITC Trial Lawyers' Association.
 Sten’s credibility with this group, combined with his thorough knowledge of the ITC’s speed and complexity, gives his clients a distinct advantage.